 The plane will take off anyway so there’s no point in me not flying

 Flights work on a supply and demand basis.
 You just have to look at the weekends with international sporting fixtures to see the extra flights laid on to cope with demand.
 In the long term, lower demand leads to less supply.
-We are already seeing this in Sweden, where the no-fly movement has been longest established – in the early part of 2019 flight bookings were down and rail bookings were up.
+We are already seeing this in Sweden, where the no-fly movement has been longest established – in 2019 flight bookings fell by 9% and rail bookings were up.

 What about global tourism and the jobs involved with aviation?

 Not flying doesn’t mean not travelling (see our Be Inspired page for tales of flight-free travels) so there is still plenty of opportunity to support international tourism without flying.
 However, many countries are now suffering from over-tourism (e.g. Bali and New Zealand) while our own tourism industry here in the UK is struggling.
-Supporting our local tourism industry is just as worthwhile as supporting that in Laos.
+Supporting our local tourism industry is just as worthwhile.

 In addition, the aviation sector is not the only industry that provides jobs.
 Expanded rail travel, for example, could provide equivalent employment opportunities.